willjgriff/llm-honesty/readme.md

 The same questions are run under neutral and pressured prompts across multiple models, and the results are aggregated into denial and refusal metrics.
 In this setup, a **No** answer to a Yes-ground-truth question is treated as a false denial, letting the project measure how often pressure shifts responses away from the neutral baseline.

+This approach was inspired by the [MASK Benchmark](https://arxiv.org/abs/2503.03750) (Ren et al., 2025), which disentangles honesty from accuracy in LLMs and finds that frontier models exhibit a substantial propensity to lie under pressure despite scoring well on truthfulness benchmarks.

 ---

 ## Results (representative run)